SPF-OST/pytrnsys/docs/guide/index.rst

 	pip install pytrnsys

 Along the main pytrnsys-package two additional packages will be installed.
-The package pytrnsys-examples contains different example projects that can be used out of the box to investigate different parametrizations of the represented systems.
+The package pytrnsys_examples contains different example projects that can be used out of the box to investigate different parametrizations of the represented systems.
 Up to now, the example projects contain a solar thermal system for domestic hot water preparation and a pv battery system.
+The other package pytrnsys_ddck contains the ddck-repository.

+Before you can run the example, you need to copy dll-files to your TRNSYS17-installation.
+This is done by executing

+    pytrnsys-dll

+If the path of your TRNSYS17-installation is different from the one specified above you need to manually copy all dll-files from

+    ptrnsys_ddck/dlls

+to

+    Trnsys17/UserLib/ReleaseDLLs

-After the installation, you can test the setup by executing one of the example projects.
+You can now test the setup by executing one of the example projects.
 The default solar domestic hot water system can be run by executing::

 	pytrnsys-run